Mimer SoftRadio - Small Systems

 If you need to connect several operators to radios and have only copper wire access, you can use VDSL-modems to extend your LAN.
 Or you can use a wireless IP-link.

 Same setup works with fibre cable, by adding fibre converters at each end you can extend your LAN.
+Or if you have an environment where copper wires can´t be used for safety reasons.
+A fibre connection is the solution.

-In all examples no extra servers are needed since the system will all be in the same local subnet of the LAN.
+In all examples no extra servers are needed since the system nodes will all be in the same local subnet of the LAN.

 Example with two operators working with two radios.
 Connection is done via a micro wave link in an environment were there is no fixed IP infrastructure available.